25/Apr/2026

 https://www.who.int/campaigns/world-immunization-week

-On April 17, 2025, the global bleeding disorders community will come together to celebrate World Hemophilia Day.
-This year’s theme is “Access for all: Women and girls bleed too”.
+On April 17, the global bleeding disorders community will come together to celebrate World Haemophilia Day.

 Today, women and girls with bleeding disorders (WGBDs) are still underdiagnosed and underserved.
 The global bleeding disorders community has the power—and the responsibility—to change this.
 Through recognition, diagnosis, treatment, and care, the quality of life of women and girls will improve, and the bleeding disorders community will become stronger.